zepedrob16/lbaw1742/artefacts/artefact-2/artefact-2.md

 Identifier | Name | Description
 -- | -- | --
-BR01 | Profit | Users do not have any profit when posting news and/or comments.
+BR01 | Profit | Users must not profit when posting news and/or comments or advertise their own content.
 BR02 | Profanity | Users should not post content that is innapropriate, such as pornographic or racist news.

 ### A1.2.
 Technical requirements